tytan652/rfcs/text/0045-add-notion-of-protocol.md

 ## UI

+### About custom server

+The protocol of the custom server will be determined through the URI scheme (e.g., `rtmp`, `rtmps`, `ftl`, `srt`, `rist`) of the server URL and fallback to RTMP.
+Those checks will be hardcoded in the UI until RFC 39 replace custom server implementation.

 ### Audio encoders

 If the service/output is compatible with more than one audio codec, the user should be able to choose in the UI which one: